 3.)
 The 3 Knights of Digital Transformation: Data Governance, Data Strategy & Business Strategy

-This will put the Data Strategy and Data Governance into the strategic lines of the business, and result in greater control and responsiveness from the entire organization.
+This will put the Data Strategy and Data Governance into the strategic lines of the business and will result in greater control and responsiveness from the entire organization.

 4.)
 Say Goodbye to Patchwork.
 Flow with a Data Fabric.

-Many companies still have legacy systems and methodologies leading to silos of data.
-To break down silos, and to simplify, and make data management integration consistent across cloud and on-premise, companies need a Data Fabric.
+Many companies still have legacy systems and methodologies that lead to silos of data.
+To break down silos, and to simplify and make data management integration consistent across cloud and on-premise, companies need a Data Fabric.

-A Data Fabric is an architecture that enables seamless access and data sharing in a scattered data environment, and will allow data to flow and be shared by applications running in both private and public cloud data centers.
-It will move data to where it’s needed at any given point in time.
+A Data Fabric is an architecture that enables seamless access and data sharing in a scattered data environment.
+It allows data to flow and be shared by applications running in both private and public cloud data centers, and it will move data to where it’s needed at any given point in time.

 Organizations should create a Data Fabric that will speed-up data ingestion by using Machine Learning Operations (MLOps), Augmented Data Management, and an Automated Data Pipeline to automate tasks, and improve availability, security and the quality of data.